Robert West (politician): Military and academic career

-West is profiled at the BBC Norwich website as a former army officer and supply teacher, who holds a Bachelor of Science (BSc) degree in economics.
+West is profiled on the BBC Norwich website as a former army officer and supply teacher, who holds a Bachelor of Science (BSc) degree in economics.

 According to the website of the British National Party, "The Rev West became a Christian at the Royal Military Academy, Sandhurst, where he served under Lt General Sir Michael Willcocks RA, later Black Rod."

 According to the Peterborough Today website, West taught law and history for about ten years at Peterborough Regional College, until he was made redundant as part of a staff shake-up in 2005.
 West "believed he was pushed out because of his religious beliefs and as a result of the school's equal opportunities policy, which, he claims, favours ethnic minority teachers".
-An article on the official website for the BNP, dated 15 July 2013, says West "... currently works in Peterborough, when not doing pastoral and preaching duties, as a supply teacher; being much appreciated for his class-handling skills amongst both primary and secondary children of all races and nationalities."
+An article on the official website of the BNP, dated 15 July 2013, says West "... currently works in Peterborough, when not doing pastoral and preaching duties, as a supply teacher; being much appreciated for his class-handling skills amongst both primary and secondary children of all races and nationalities."

 However, on 1 May 2015, following a hearing at the National College for Teaching and Leadership, a prohibition order was issued against West due to his derogatory remarks made towards Muslims - such as claiming he was "allergic to Mohammedans" and claiming "Muslims worship the Devil" during a lesson on the Crusades – thus preventing him from teaching.
 The order states "that Reverend Robert West is prohibited from teaching indefinitely and cannot teach in any school, sixth form college, relevant youth accommodation or children's home in England.
 He may apply for the prohibition order to be set aside, but not until 12 May 2018".